 Like many Western countries it’s estimated that around one percent of New Zealanders have coeliac disease.
 Here, we explain what coeliac disease is, how to know if you have it and where to go for help.

 What is coeliac disease?

-Coeliac disease is a condition that causes damage to the bowel wall because gluten is not digested normally.
-It is an adverse reaction in the body’s digestive system to gliadin, which is part of the plant protein called gluten, naturally found in a range of wheat and grasses (including rye, barley and oats).
+Coeliac disease is an autoimmune disease that causes damage to the bowel wall because gluten is not digested normally.
+It is an adverse reaction in the body’s digestive system to gliadin, which is part of the plant protein called gluten, naturally found in wheat and a range of grasses, including rye, barley and oats.

 In people with coeliac disease, eating these grains results in damage to the villi (finger-like projections important in the small intestine for digesting and absorbing nutrients) and inflammation of the tissues.
 The effects of this damage occur a few hours after eating the offending food.
 As a result of this damage, the absorption of almost all nutrients appears to be affected in some way.

 Coeliac disease occurs in people with a genetic susceptibility but only develops through the interplay of environmental factors.
 While around 30 percent of the population may carry the genes implicated in the disease, and all of us will have been exposed to gluten-containing foods, only one percent of people go on to develop coeliac disease.
 Exactly why that is, remains unknown.
 Coeliac disease can occur at any age and once diagnosed, people have it forever.

 While it’s thought the prevalence of coeliac disease is similar in men and women, studies have found higher rates of diagnosis in women.
 This may be due to women experiencing more symptoms as well as women getting more regular health checks.